robert-mcdermott/phlox-gw/docs/OPERATIONS.md

 The export deliberately excludes:

-- Direct provider API key values.
+- Direct provider API key values, AWS access keys, AWS secret keys, AWS session tokens, and Bedrock API keys.
 - Users, password hashes, user-minted API keys, and API-key hashes.
 - Sessions, request metadata logs, usage ledger rows, and audit log rows.
 - Runtime provider health state.
 - Runtime environment secrets such as the session secret and OIDC client secret.

+Each provider carries a `secret_source` marker describing how its secret is supplied so it can be re-entered when recreating the provider in another environment:

+- `environment`: the secret comes from the referenced environment variable.
+- `direct-redacted`: a direct provider API key was stored and redacted.
+- `aws-credential-chain`: Bedrock resolves credentials from the AWS SDK credential chain.
+- `aws-access-keys-redacted`: Bedrock access keys were stored and redacted.
+- `bedrock-api-key-redacted`: a Bedrock API key was stored and redacted.

-If a provider used a direct stored API key, the export marks its `secret_source` as `direct-redacted`.
-Re-enter that secret manually, or move it to an environment variable, when recreating the provider in another environment.
+Re-enter any redacted secret manually, or move it to an environment variable, when recreating the provider in another environment.

 ## Demo Data Seeding